tkurbad/RTIMULib2/README.md

 * STM LSM9DS0 single chip IMU.
 * STM LSM9DS1 single chip IMU.
 * L3GD20H + LSM303D (optionally with the LPS25H) as used on the Pololu AltIMU-10 v4.
+* STM LSM6DS33 + LIS3MDL (optionally with the LPS25H) as used on the Pololu MinIMU-9 v5 and AltIMU-10 v5.
 * L3GD20 + LSM303DLHC as used on the Adafruit 9-dof (older version with GD20 gyro) IMU.
 * L3GD20H + LSM303DLHC (optionally with BMP180) as used on the new Adafruit 10-dof IMU.
 * Bosch BMX055 (although magnetometer support is experimental currently).